OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 ### Configuring the new node

-After Octopus Deploy is installed you'll need to configure it to point to your high availablity cluster.
-For this you'll need:
+After Octopus Deploy is installed, you'll need to configure it to point to your high availability cluster.
+To configure the node you'll need:

 - Octopus Master Key
 - Database Server Name
 - Database Password

-The shared folder settings for BLOB storage is stored in the database.
+The shared folder settings for BLOB storage are stored in the database.

 :::hint
-If you are using a mapped network drive you'll need to configure that prior to configuring Octopus Deploy.
+If you are using a mapped network drive, you'll need to configure that prior to configuring Octopus Deploy.
 :::

 ```PowerShell (With Active Directory)